 Selling your home

 For most people their home is their largest assets.
 There is also a common myth Medicaid expects you to sell the home to qualify for financial support.
 In Texas you can keep your home.
 Selling the home is not necessary.
-It can be an expensive mistake.
+In other words, selling your home can be an expensive mistake.
 You have other options including transferring the home to a spouse or creating a Lady Bird Deed (which works for both single and married applicants).

 Expecting others in your family to help pay nursing home bills

 Even if your relatives have deep pockets, the costs of nursing home care add up.
 Costs can balloon well beyond what anybody expects.
 The average daily rate for nursing home care in Texas keeps rising.
 Genworth, the giant insurance company, shows the average cost of a private room in the Houston area averages $83,038 per year.
 Annual cost for semi-private rooms is $54,933.
-Rates this high can bankrupt your family members.
+Make no bones about it, rates this high can bankrupt you.

 Going it alone

 Medicaid rules are insanely complicated.
 Add to that complexity the limited training the state provides caseworkers and you have a recipe for financial disaster.
 Even if you think your situation is “simple” trying to figure out the best solutions on your own puts you at financial risk.
 Most elder law firms offer a free assessment of Medicaid eligibility.
 Some charge a modest fee for that meeting.
 The time you spend with an experienced elder law attorney can save you hours of future heart ache.
 If you have assets to protect, discover how you can get care while still protecting your assets.